Gift Icon

 As explained above, other travel means’ efficiency is reduced by automobile dependency.
 A community that depends on automobiles cannot offer proper mobility solutions for non drivers.

-This is because taxpayers will not subsidize facilities and transit services for this type of transport which is used lightly.
-It’s also due to barriers resulting from land usage meant to serve automobile and heavy traffic.
+This is because taxpayers will not subsidize facilities and transit services for this type of transport, which is used lightly.
+It’s also due to barriers resulting from land usage meant to serve automobiles and heavy traffic.
 Therefore, anyone who cannot buy a vehicle or cannot drive will suffer negative effects from automobile dependency.

 According to an article, the automobile dependency’s impact on the poor is as follows: